centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/create-graphical-view.md

 ### The view designer's workspace

-Connect to your Centreon MAP server using the desktop client, the following workspace environment appears (empty).
+Connect to your Centreon MAP server using the desktop client.
+The following workspace environment should appear empty.
 To illustrate the explanation, we've opened a view.
 By default, no view is opened.

 ![image](../assets/graph-views/tuto_workspace.png)